bkeepers/dotenv/README.md

 SECRET_KEY=YOURSECRETKEYGOESHERE # comment
 ```

-Variable names may not contain the # symbol.
+Variable names may not contain the # symbol, however values can.

 ## Multiple Rails Environments